BrandonSmith710/HeartDiseasePredictionApp/README.md

 # HeartDiseasePredictionApp
-This application is available through it's heroku url, and asks for inputs related to some lifestyle characteristics, so that a trained neural network can output the percentage of probability that the user will encounter heart disease.
+This application is available through it's heroku url:https://predictheartdiseaseapp.herokuapp.com/ The app asks for inputs comprised of some lifestyle characteristics, so that a trained neural network can output the percentage of probability that the user will encounter heart disease.